-- 3.3.
+3.3.
 As part of the clearance process, the radionuclide composition of the material should be determined through a process of characterization.
-The result should be a list of the radionuclides present and their contribution to the total activity concentration or surface comtamination level.
-The different processes that have contributed to the presence of radionuclides in the waste (e.g. nuclear fission, activation by particles, contamination) should also be identified. - 3.4.
-The approach for materials containing more than one radionuclide of artificial origin is described in para I.14 of GSR Part 3 [1], which states:
+The result should be a list of the radionuclides present and their contribution to the total activity concentration or surface contamination level.
+The different processes that have contributed to the presence of radionuclides in the waste (e.g. nuclear fission, activation by particles, contamination) should also be identified.

+3.4.
+The approach for materials containing more than one radionuclide of artificial origin is described in para.
+I.14 of GSR Part 3 [1], which states (equation number omitted):

-"For clearance of radioactive material containing more than one radionuclide of artificial origin, on the basis of the levels given in Table I.2 (p.
-124), [of GSR Part 3]...the condition for clearance is that the sum of the activity concentrations for individual radionuclides is less than the derived clearance level for the mixture (X_m), determined as follows:
+"For clearance of radioactive material containing more than one radionuclide of artificial origin, on the basis of the levels given in Table I.2 [of GSR Part 3]...the condition for clearance is that the sum of the activity concentrations for individual radionuclides is less than the derived clearance level for the mixture $(X_m)$ , determined as follows:

-$$X_m = \frac{1}{\sum{i=1}^n \frac{f(i)}{X(i)}}$$
+$$X{\rm m} = \frac{1}{\displaystyle\sum{i=1}^n \frac{f(i)}{X(i)}}$$ where f(i) is the fraction of activity concentration of radionuclide i in the mixture;